On Particle Methods for Parameter Estimation in State-Space Models: Bayesian Parameter Estimation

 \subsubsection{Particle Markov chain Monte Carlo methods}

-Using MCMC is a standard approach to approximate $p\left(\left.x_{0:T},\theta\right\vert y_{0:T}\right)$.
-Unfortunately designing efficient MCMC\ sampling algorithms for non-linear non-Gaussian state-space models is a difficult task: one-variable-at-a-time Gibbs sampling typically mixes very poorly for such models, whereas blocking strategies that have been proposed in the literature are typically very model-dependent; see for instance \cite{KimShephardChib}.
+Using MCMC is a standard approach to approximate $p ( x_{0\dvtx T},\theta \mid y_{0\dvtx T} )$.
+Unfortunately, designing efficient MCMC sampling algorithms for nonlinear \mbox{non-}Gaussian state-space models is a difficult task: one-variable-at-a-time Gibbs sampling typically mixes very poorly for such models, whereas blocking strategies that have been proposed in the literature are typically very model-dependent; see, for instance, \cite{KimShephardChib}.

-Particle MCMC are a class of MCMC\ techniques which rely on particle\ methods to build efficient high dimensional proposal distributions in a generic manner \cite{andrieu2010}.
-We limit ourselves here to the presentation of the Particle Marginal Metropolis--Hastings (PMMH)\ sampler, which is an approximation of an ideal MMH\ sampler for sampling from $p\left(\left.x_{0:T},\theta\right\vert y_{0:T}\right)$ which would utilize the following proposal density
+Particle MCMC are a class of MCMC techniques which rely on particle methods to build efficient high-dimensional proposal distributions in a generic manner~\cite{andrieu2010}.
+We limit ourselves here to the presentation of the Particle Marginal Metropolis--Hastings (PMMH) sampler, which is an approximation of an ideal MMH sampler for sampling from $p ( x_{0\dvtx T},\theta\mid y_{0\dvtx T} )$ which would utilize the following proposal density:

-where $q\left(\left.\theta^{\prime}\right\vert \theta\right)$ is a proposal density to obtain a candidate $\theta^{\prime}$ when we are at location $\theta$.
+where $q ( \theta^{\prime}\mid\theta)$ is a proposal density to obtain a candidate $\theta^{\prime}$ when we are at location $\theta$.
 The acceptance probability of this sampler is

-Unfortunately this ideal algorithm cannot be implemented as we cannot sample exactly from $p_{\theta^{\prime}}\left(\left.x_{0:T}\right\vert y_{0:T}\right)$ and we cannot compute the likelihood terms $p_{\theta}\left(y_{0:T}\right)$ and $p_{\theta^{\prime}}\left(y_{0:T}\right)$ appearing in the acceptance probability.
+Unfortunately, this ideal algorithm cannot be implemented, as we cannot sample exactly from $p_{\theta^{\prime}} ( x_{0\dvtx T}\mid y_{0\dvtx T} )$ and we cannot compute the likelihood terms $p_{\theta} (y_{0\dvtx T} )$ and $p_{\theta^{\prime}} (y_{0\dvtx T} )$ appearing in the acceptance probability.